 Whole Wheat Bread (#10)

-There are two kinds of whole grain bread at ALDI and both are less than $2 a loaf.
+There are two kinds of whole grain bread at ALDI and both are at a great price.

 Dairy and Eggs (#11)

 The prices on Greek yogurt, milk, kefir, and eggs is ridiculous!
-I can now afford organic milk ($3.39) and kefir ($2.49) again.
+I can now afford organic milk and kefir again.
 ALDI usually only carries one type of organic milk (2% or Skim) so just be prepared for that.
 Hooray!
-Eggs are $1.59 (approximately) per dozen and I stock up on them.
-Now the eggs display looks different than what most are used to but you will get used to it.
+Eggs are almost always at lower prices per dozen than other stores and I stock up on them.
+Know that the eggs display looks different than what a lot of people are used to but you will get used to it.

 I really like the frozen seafood selection.
-I’ve bought the salmon and swai, which is the fish I’ve used lately in my 4 Ingredient Crunchy Fish.
+I’ve bought the salmon and swai, which is the fish I’ve used lately in the easy meal 4 Ingredient Crunchy Fish.
 I also love the prices on the frozen fruits, which we use in smoothies and the whole grain frozen waffles which are a lifesaver for breakfast.
 There’s a lot of fun products in this section to try out.